-Transition risks include climate and energy policy and legal changes in West Africa, the cost of transition to new technologies, changes in supply and demand for gold and the cost of inputs, and potential reputational impact from increasing stakeholder scrutiny of our role in the changing climate, and our impact on surrounding communities.
+Transition risk refers to those potential impacts associated with the transition to a lower-carbon economy and may entail policy, legal, technology and market changes to address mitigation and adaptation requirements related to climate change.
+Depending on the nature, speed, and focus of these changes, transition risks may pose varying levels of financial and reputational risk.
+These include climate and energy policy and legal changes in West Africa, the cost of transition to new technologies, changes in supply and demand for gold and the cost of inputs, and potential reputational impact from increasing stakeholder scrutiny of our role in the changing climate, and our impact on surrounding communities.

 A price on carbon is a possible transition risk.
-In West Africa, Côte d’Ivoire and Senegal are exploring carbon pricing as part of policy options to reach objectives of the Nationally Determined Contributions (NDC). and are consulting with stakeholders to assess initial policy design options.
-We will continue to monitor and assess the opportunities and risks associated with the pricing of carbon.
+In West Africa, Côte d’Ivoire and Senegal are exploring carbon pricing as part of policy options to reach objectives of the Nationally Determined Contributions (NDC) and are consulting with stakeholders to assess initial policy design options.
+We will continue to monitor and assess the opportunities and risks associated with carbon pricing.